-Diffuse cutaneous leishmaniasis is a diffuse skin affliction with extensive non-ulcerative nodules and a chronic disease.
-It is sometimes followed by chronic lymphoedema of an affected body part.
+Diffuse cutaneous leishmaniasis is a diffuse affliction of the skin with extensive non-ulcerative nodules and is a very chronic disease.
+It is sometimes followed by chronic lymphoedema of an affected part of the body.
 This disease is poorly understood but is probably caused by a diminished resistance to the parasite.
 This immunosuppression is possibly brought about by the parasite itself.
-One supposed mechanism of escape of Leishmania parasites is the downregulation of the expression of major histocompatibility complex (MHC) class II molecules on the macrophages they colonize.
-In East Africa, diffuse cutaneous leishmaniasis is often caused by L. aethiopica and in the New World, frequently by L. mexicana.
+One of the supposed mechanisms of escape of Leishmania parasites is downregulation of the expression of major histocompatibility complex (MHC) class II molecules on the macrophages they colonise.
+In East Africa diffuse cutaneous leishmaniasis is often caused by L. aethiopica and in the New World frequently by L. mexicana.

-If there are generalized cutaneous lesions, the condition must be differentiated from lepromatous leprosy, keloids, neurofibromatosis and post kala azar dermal leishmaniasis (PKDL).
-Due to the patient's weak immune response, numerous amastigotes are present, and most skin smears are positive.
+If there are generalised cutaneous lesions the condition must be differentiated from lepromatous leprosy, keloids, neurofibromatosis and post kala azar dermal leishmaniasis (PKDL).
+Due to the low resistance of the patient very numerous amastigotes are present and most skin smears are positive.
 Treatment is difficult as the patient's immune system itself is functioning poorly.
 DCL patients are anergic to leishmanial antigen.
 Patients with DCL have a predominantly Th2-type cytokine response.
-They have low concentrations of interferon-gamma and interleukin 12.
-There is no tendency to self-cure.
+They have low concentrations of interferon gamma and interleukin 12.
+There is no tendency to selfcure.
 Differentiation from PKDL is important, as the latter can still be treated reasonably well.
-In Sudan, 1 diffuse cutaneous leishmaniasis case is found for every 100 cases of localized cutaneous leishmaniasis.
+In Sudan 1 case of diffuse cutaneous leishmaniasis is found for every 100 cases of localised cutaneous leishmaniasis.
 The incidence varies greatly from district to district.
 It occurs frequently in South America, but in contrast to this it does not occur in India (or very exceptionally -eg in HIV patients).